YiChingLLin/2022DataStructure/Project/README.md

 5. Challenges /Techniques that you need but may have a hard time to learn on your own

 ### 1/5 Project Demo
-- Location: The MIS 5F PC classroom
+- Location: 311 College of Commerce

 - Each team gives **8 minutes PPT presentation** focusing on the project interests, key ideas, and achievements + **7 minutes system demo**